ckinateder/bacta/README.md

 docker run -it --rm  -v $(pwd):/app -w /app arbys
 ```
 **Note that you may have issues showing `matplotlib` images when inside the docker container; a workaround is to [just save the generated plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) instead.**

+## TODO

+- [ ] Create a playground that is well documented for experimentation. rework utils. test cases